ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    provider MAY choose to enforce referential integrity for reference types referring to SCIM resources.

-   By convention, a reference is commonly represented as a "$ref" sub- attribute in complex or multi-valued attributes; however, this is OPTIONAL.
+   By convention, a reference is commonly represented as a "$ref" sub-attribute in complex or multi-valued attributes; however, this is OPTIONAL.

-2.3.8.
-Complex
+### Complex

    A singular or multi-valued attribute whose value is a composition of one or more simple attributes.
 The JSON format is defined in